3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 **Q: Why the WiFi connection drops out periodically?**

+The work around for this issue is included from 16.06 and later releases and should not have the WIFI connection drops.

-Yes, we are aware of the WIFI being disconnected periodically and in the middle of fixing the symptom.
+---------- bellow is for record only ---------------- Yes, we are aware of the WIFI being disconnected periodically and in the middle of fixing the symptom.

 This is the link in bug tracking system.